 One thing that sets us apart from other facilities is our non-profit status.
 This means our primary focus is on you, the client.
 Rather than seeing you in terms of profit or loss, we view you as someone we can help.
 In turn, we strive to keep costs low so that we can do exactly that.

 While we do accept most insurance plans, we aren’t beholden to any carrier.
-In other words, we base our treatment plans on what is best for you, and not what an insurance company tells us to do.
+In other words, we base our treatment plans on what is best for you and not what an insurance company tells us to do.
 In doing so, we provide all the tools you need to achieve full recovery.
-At Memphis Recovery Center, our goal is to help you get and stay sober for life.
+At Memphis Recovery Centers, our goal is to help you get and stay on the right track for life.